 Every year we have this one-night-staying adventure somewhere in the country.
 It’s part of our treat to auntie Kate – 82 years old and traveller partner in crime.
 Note – You may see a glimpse of her on the video posted below, by the way.

-We’ve already been to a nice flat with a view to the Wye Valley in Tintern and now it was time to head back to Wales, but visiting the bucolic village of Berriew for the first time.
+We’ve already been to a nice flat with a view of the Wye Valley in Tintern and now it was time to head back to Wales, but visiting the bucolic village of Berriew for the first time.

-Our accommodation was a gorgeous Grade 2 Listed Cottage with views to the river Rhiw and St Beuno’s church.
+Our accommodation was a gorgeous Grade 2 Listed Cottage with views of the river Rhiw and St Beuno’s church.
 We have chosen Berriew because of its location in Powys, Mid Wales.
 It’s a village surrounded by historic buildings, market towns and castles.

 After spending most part of the day exploring the surroundings, we headed to the cottage which is placed on a quiet road in the village.
 In spite of being a quiet village, you can find shops, butchers, restaurants, pubs and even a quirky museum of sculpture.

-We arrived at the place after 3 pm taking advantage of the self-check in service – which I think it’s just brilliant.
+We arrived at the place after 3 pm taking advantage of the self-check-in service – which I think it’s just brilliant.